Rotary Club of Dubuque fundraiser offers $1,000 cash prizes, equipment for health center

 Dubuque’s 130 Rotary Club members are selling tickets for $100 for a chance to win one of five $1,000 cash prizes.
 Only 300 tickets will be sold.

-The prize drawing will be held Sunday, Dec.
+The prize drawing will be held on Dec.
 22, with prizes delivered to the winners by Santa Claus.

-The local Rotary Club is participating in a Rotary Global Grant which will provide equipment for Eastern Iowa Health Centers.
-Dubuque’s health center will receive $31,550 to purchase equipment, including a pediatric dental X-ray sensor.
+The local Rotary Club is participating in a Rotary Global Grant that will provide equipment for eastern Iowa health centers.
+Dubuque’s health center will receive $31,550 to purchase equipment, including a pediatric dental X-ray sensor, the release states.

 Email info@dubuquerotary.org for information on how to purchase tickets.